Direction 16: Surveys of Crown Land Pursuant to the Land Title Act and Land Act and Submission of Resultant Plans to the Surveyor General

 Obtaining Owner Consent for Plans of Titled Crown Land

-Where a subdivision plan or reference plan is of land that is titled to the provincial government, an official from the Province, generally from the Ministry of Water, Land and Resource Stewardship (WLRS), must sign the DSPL form as owner, on behalf of the government.
+Where a subdivision plan or reference plan is of land that is titled to the provincial government, an official from the Province, generally from the Ministry of Water, Land and Resource Stewardship (WLRS), must sign the DSPL form on behalf of the government as registered owner.

 Designated staff at WLRS have signing authority where title to the land is in the name of the Crown, in the name of WLRS, or is in the name of a former ministry, the responsibilities of which now rest with WLRS.